bbc/simorgh/README.md

 #### withPageWrapper

 The page wrapper HOC simply wraps the Article or FrontPage containers with a layout, at present we only have a single page layout.
 This layout includes the header, footer and context providers rendering the main body as a child between the header and the footer.

-#### withLoading

-The loading HOC checks the value of the loading props, if it is false the Article or FrontPage container is simply returned.

-If loading is set to true, the Loading component is returned instead rendering a visual loading view for the user.

 #### withError